Mister-Kin/OpenDocs/README.md

 1. Download the LaTeX source code required for your document project.
 2. Download the public resources folder 「PublicResources」.
 3. Store file correctly based on path of document directory structure (this step is not necessary if you are cloning the entire repository).
-4. Compile the source code using the Tex engine.
+4. Compile the source code using the Tex engine: xelatex -> biber -> xelatex -> xelatex.

 ***P.S.
 Install GitZip, a browser plug-in, to download a individual folder or file from the repository instead of downloading or cloning the entire repository.***